1970s

 Yong Uck Kim

 Yong Uck Kim was a violinist from South Korea.
 He was a very experienced violinist that started to learn the instrument at a young age.
-Lessons started to the age of 7 and within a year he was performing with the Seoul Symphony.
+Lessons started at the age of 7 and within a year he was performing with the Seoul Symphony.